apshen/arageli/readme.txt

 support.arageli@gmail.com.

-If you want to work directly with resources at http://sourceforge.net please report bugs in group "Release 2.2.9" at the project page.
+If you want to work directly with resources at http://sourceforge.net please report bugs in the public bug tracker at the project page.
 Also please create feature requests if you think that a particular feature should be in the library.
 If you don't want to deal with sourceforge.net directly, please send all issues you found to